Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

-\end{lemma} \begin{proof} If the statement said ``hyperelliptic over $\Q$'' rather than ``geometrically hyperelliptic,'' then it would follow from \cref{lemma: gonality_bound_by_point_counts}.
-The point here is that the uniqueness of a hyperelliptic involution makes the result true as stated.
-The hyperelliptic involution on $X$ must be defined over $\Q$ by uniqueness and, hence, $X$ has a degree~$2$ map to a conic $C$ over $\Q$ (which may have no rational points).
-Therefore, we get a map from $X_{\F_q}$ to a conic $\widetilde{C}$ over $\F_q$, as the automorphism group of $X$ over $\Q$ injects into that of the reduction modulo $p$ \cite[Proposition 10.3.38]{Liu}.
-If $\widetilde{C}(\F_q) = \varnothing$, then the statement of the lemma holds easily.
-Otherwise, $\widetilde{C} \cong \mathbb{P}^1_{\F_q}$, so $X_{\F_q}$ is hyperelliptic over $\F_q$ and the argument from \cref{lemma: gonality_bound_by_point_counts} applies. \end{proof}
+\end{enumerate} \end{lemma} \begin{proof}\phantom{a} \begin{enumerate} \item If the statement said ``hyperelliptic over~$\Q$'' rather than ``geometrically hyperelliptic,'' then it would follow immediately from \cref{lemma: gonality_bound_by_point_counts}.
+The point here is that the uniqueness of a geometrically hyperelliptic involution (as follows from \cref{lemma: CS_unique_hyperelliptic}) makes the result true as stated.
+The geometrically hyperelliptic involution on $X$ must be defined over~$\Q$ by uniqueness and, hence, $X$ has a degree~$2$ map to a conic~$C$ over~$\Q$ (which may have no rational points).
+Therefore, we get a map from $X_{\F_q}$ to a conic $\widetilde{C}$ over~$\F_q$, as the automorphism group of $X$ over~$\Q$ injects into that of the reduction modulo~$p$ \cite[Proposition~3.38, Chapter~10]{Liu}.
+We know that $\widetilde{C} \cong \mathbb{P}^1_{\F_q}$, as $\widetilde{C}$ is a smooth conic over a finite field, so $X_{\F_q}$ is hyperelliptic over~$\F_q$ and the argument from \cref{lemma: gonality_bound_by_point_counts} applies. \item This part is similar.
+Here, our assumption on the genus provides that the geometrically bielliptic involution on $X$ is unique by \cref{lemma: CS_unique_bielliptic}.
+We then have a degree~$2$ map $X \to C$ over~$\Q$ where $C$ is a smooth genus~$1$ curve.
+This in turn gives a degree~$2$ map over~$\F_q$ from $X_{\F_q}$ to a smooth genus~$1$ curve $\widetilde{C}$.
+By the Hasse bound, $\widetilde{C}$ has at most $q+1+2\sqrt{q}$ over~$\F_q$, and there are at most~$2$ $\F_q$-points in the fiber above each under the degree~$2$ map from~$X_{\F_q}$. \end{enumerate} \end{proof}

-\begin{lemma} Let $X$ be a curve over $\Q$ and let $q = p^r$ a power of a prime $p$ of good reduction for $X$.
-If $X$ is a double cover over $\Q$ of a curve which is geometrically hyperelliptic (or, equivalently, if there is an involution $\sigma \in \Aut(X)$ so that $X/\langle \sigma \rangle$ is geometrically hyperelliptic), then